Skip to main content

 TLS CertificatesUse certificates from internal CA with automated renewal

-Runners are stateless between executions and reconnect automatically when the orchestrator becomes available.
+Runners are stateless between executions and reconnect automatically when the hub becomes available.
 Executions that were in-flight during an outage are handled by the stale execution check on restart.

 Performance Metrics